 Homeopathic remedies are derived from substances that come from plants, minerals, or animals, such as red onion, arnica (mountain herb), crushed whole bees, white arsenic, poison ivy, belladonna (deadly nightshade), and stinging nettle.
 Homeopathic remedies are often formulated as sugar pellets to be placed under the tongue; they may also be in other forms, such as ointments, gels, drops, creams, and tablets.
 Treatments are “individualized” or tailored to each person—it is not uncommon for different people with the same condition to receive different treatments.

-- Track 6-1Homeopathic preparations
+- Track 8-18.1 Homeopathic preparations

-- Track 6-2Recent advances in homeopathy
+- Track 8-38.3 Recent advances in homeopathy

-- Track 6-4Safe and effective in homeopathy
+- Track 8-48.4 Safe and effective in homeopathy

 Siddha science is a traditional treatment system generated from Tamil culture.
 Palm leaf manuscripts say that the Siddha system was first described by Lord Shiva to his wife Parvati.
 Parvati explained all this knowledge to her son Lord Muruga.
 He taught all these knowledge to his disciple sage Agasthya.
 Agasthya taught 18 Siddhars and they spread this knowledge to human beings.